nnaisense/pytorch_sym3eig/README.md

 * **eig_vals** *(Tensor)* - Eigenvalues of the input matrices in no pre-defined order`(number_of_matrices x 3)`.
 * **eig_vecs** *(Tensor)* - Corresponding eigenvectors in columns`(number_of_matrices x 3 x 3)`.

+### Information
+The module was initially used in our paper

+Jan Eric Lenssen, Christian Osendorfer, Jonathan Masci: [Deep Iterative Surface Normal Estimation](https://arxiv.org/abs/1904.07172),

+which can be cited as reference.